DanielCEvans/Data-Preprocessing-of-IMDB-Data/README.md

     -	Each observation must have its own row.
     - Each value must have its own cell.
 - At the moment the titles table does not conform to tidy principles since the genre column contains multiple values that are comma seperated.
-- To correct this, we split out the ‘genre’ and ‘tconst’ variables into a seperate data table.
+- To correct this, I split out the ‘genre’ and ‘tconst’ variables into a seperate data table.
 Separating each comma seperated value into its own row.
 - Both the data and data_genres tables are now in tidy format and have correct datatypes for all columns.

 ## Tidy & Manipulate Data II